Originally published in Boxing News in May, 2020

 Who is entitled to media passes?

 Other things must be considered because practically every major boxing event gets far more applications than they can serve.
-Social media followings, online audience levels and the amount of times a journalist or publication has covered these types of events before are also examined.
-So too the type of content they produce and how many times it’s read or viewed and the narrative and effect it may have.
+Social media followings, online audience levels and the amount of times a journalist or publication has covered these type of events before are also examined.
+So too the quality of content they produce and how many times it’s read or viewed and the narrative and effect it may have.
 Highly esteemed writers have been refused entry if their copy has been deemed damaging to the promotion.

 Consideration is also given to the nationality of the fighters – a small but established Irish newspaper, for example, may have struggled to get into Mayweather-Pacquiao but their application for Mayweather-Conor McGregor likely looked upon more favourably.